1991–92 Dallas Mavericks season

 The 1991–92 Dallas Mavericks season was the 12th season for the Dallas Mavericks in the National Basketball Association.
 The Mavericks received the sixth overall pick in the 1991 NBA draft, and selected power forward Doug Smith from the University of Missouri.
+During the off-season, the team signed free agent Terry Davis.
 Prior to the start of the regular season, Roy Tarpley was banned from the NBA for violating the league's substance abuse policy for a third time.
-Fat Lever missed most of the season again due to injury, only playing in just 31 games, as the Mavericks began to regret acquiring him from the Denver Nuggets for two first round draft picks.

-After a 12–15 start to the season, the Mavericks struggled and posted an 11-game losing streak as they lost 19 of 20 games.
-At mid-season, the team traded James Donaldson to the New York Knicks in exchange for Brian Quinnett.
-The Mavericks got even worse posting a 15-game losing streak in March, and finishing in fifth place in the Midwest Division with a 22–60 record.
+With the addition of Smith and Davis, the Mavericks got off to a 12–15 start to the season, but then struggled posting an 11-game losing streak afterwards, as Fat Lever only played just 31 games due to injury.
+The team posted an eight-game losing streak between January and February, and held a 13–34 record at the All-Star break.
+At mid-season, the team signed undrafted rookie shooting guard Tracy Moore, and then traded James Donaldson to the New York Knicks in exchange for Brian Quinnett.
+The Mavericks suffered a 15-game losing streak in March, and finished in fifth place in the Midwest Division with a 22–60 record.

+Rolando Blackman led the Mavericks in scoring with 18.3 points per game, while Derek Harper averaged 17.7 points, 5.7 assists and 1.6 steals per game, and Herb Williams provided the team with 11.5 points, 6.1 rebounds and 1.3 blocks per game.
+In addition, Lever contributed 11.2 points, 5.2 rebounds, 3.5 assists and 1.5 steals per game, while Davis provided with 10.2 points and 9.9 rebounds per game, and rookie point guard, and second-round draft pick Mike Iuzzolino contributed 9.3 points and 3.7 assists per game.
+Meanwhile, Rodney McCray averaged 9.0 points and 6.2 rebounds per game, Smith provided with 8.8 points and 5.1 rebounds per game, Moore contributed 8.5 points per game in 42 games, rookie center, and second-round draft pick Donald Hodge averaged 8.4 points and 5.4 rebounds per game, and Randy White provided with 6.4 points and 3.6 rebounds per game.

-Following the season, Rolando Blackman was traded to the New York Knicks, while Herb Williams signed as a free agent with the Knicks, Rodney McCray was dealt to the Chicago Bulls, Quinnett was released to free agency, and Brad Davis, the last of the original Mavericks, would retire.
+The Mavericks finished twelfth in the NBA in home-game attendance, with an attendance of 634,380 at the Reunion Arena during the regular season.
+Following the season, Blackman was traded to the New York Knicks, while Williams signed as a free agent with the Knicks, McCray was traded to the Chicago Bulls, Quinnett was released to free agency, and Brad Davis, the last of the original Mavericks, retired.

-This was also the final season where the Mavericks sported green primary road uniforms.
+This was also the final season in which the Mavericks sported green primary road uniforms.